zhenglena/bd-executor-service-ring/README.md

 ## ExecutorServices: Ring Device Updates Check
-**branch name:** executorservice-classroom

 No AWS resources are required for this activity

-**RDE workflows:**
-- executorservice-classroom-phase1
-- executorservice-classroom-phase2
-- executorservice-classroom-phase3
-- executorservice-classroom-phase4

 ### Introduction